giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 <summary><strong>Remarks on : Deep Deterministic Policy Gradient agent</strong></summary>
 In this case we have 4 networks:

-* Actor network that predict direcrtly the action istead predict [mu,std] of a gaussian distribution
+* Actor network that predict directly the action instead predict [mu,std] of a Gaussian distribution
 * Target Actor
 * Q network, quite similar to baseline network in AC agent
 * Target Q network